asandler/mptree/README.md

 1) mptree parse

-   takes all mess of musical files in current directory, for example:
+   takes all the mess of musical files in the current directory, for example:

 ```
      All's Quiet On The Eastern Fron.mp3